 It has a heart rate monitor, which will help motivate your child to do more intense workouts.
-For real-time stats during activities, there are over 20 sport modes to choose from.
-SmartTrack recognises and registers the exercises automatically.
+For real-time stats during activities, there are over 20 sport modes your kid can pick to track like swimming, running, biking, or yoga.
+SmartTrack recognizes and registers the exercises automatically.

 Fitbit Charge 4

-The Fitbit Charge 4 is a definite upgrade from the Inspire 2, with all of the basic features and more, including built-in GPS for accurately measuring longer walks if you go out as a family for an adventure.
-We think the new charge 5 is currently an overkill for a kid (at $180) but you should compare prices before you buy the 4.
-Should your child not want the Charge 5 you could always use it for yourself…
+The Fitbit Charge 4 is a definite upgrade from a few other Fitbit models, like the abovementioned Inspire 2.
+The Charge 4 gives your kids the basic features and more in a unique and stylish design.
+You can consider it an upgrade thanks to the built-in GPS.
+We think the newest from Fitbit, a Charge 5, is overkill for a kid (at $180)- but you should compare prices before you buy the 4.
+Should your child not want the Charge 5, you could always use it for yourself…

 If your family isn’t “outdoorsy”, you won’t need the built-in GPS.
-Instead, you may rely on the GPS on your smartphone.
+Instead, you can rely on the GPS on your smartphone and help save watch battery.
 The included altimeter (which isn’t available on the Inspire 2) tracks floors climbed, but because this isn’t an important statistic, you can save money by skipping it.

 Fitbit Versa 3